 - 1. Verify proper operation of the rain gauge.
 Tip the sensor array back and forth several times.
 You should hear a "clicking" sound within the rain gauge.
 Verify the rain reading on the display console is not reading 0.00.
 Each "click" represents 0.01 inches of rainfall. - 2.
-Verify proper operation of the wind direction.
-Align the wind vane pointer to North (as determined in Section 4.3).
-Verify the display reads North.
-Repeat for each quadrant (North, South, East, and West). - 3.
 Verify proper operating of the wind speed.
-Rotate the wind cups manually or with a fan.
-Verify the wind speed is not reading 0.0. - 4.
+Rotate the wind cups manually or with a constant speed fan.
+Verify the wind speed is not reading 0.0. - 3.
 Verify proper operation of the indoor and outdoor temperature.
 Verify the indoor and outdoor temperature match closely with the console and sensor array in the same location (about 10' apart).
 The sensors should be within 4°F (2°C) (the accuracy is ± 2°F / 1°C).
-Allow about 30 minutes for both sensors to stabilize. - 5.
+Allow about 30 minutes for both sensors to stabilize. - 4.
 Verify proper operation of the indoor and outdoor humidity.
 Verify the indoor and outdoor humidity match closely with the console and sensor array in the same location (about 10' apart).
 The sensors should be within 8% (the accuracy is \pm 4%).
 Allow about 30 minutes for both sensors to stabilize.